ThirVondukr/passlib/docs/lib/passlib.totp-tutorial.rst

 Even if an attacker is able to observe a user entering a TOTP token, it will do them no good once ``period + window`` seconds have passed (typically 60).
-This is because the current time will now have advanced far enough that :meth:`!TOTP.verify` will *never* match against the stolen token.
+This is because the current time will now have advanced far enough that :meth:`!TOTP.match` will *never* match against the stolen token.

 However, this leaves a small window in which the attacker can observe and replay a token, successfully impersonating the user.
-To prevent this, applications are strongly encouraged to record the latest :attr:`TotpMatch.counter` value that's returned by the :meth:`!TOTP.verify` method.
+To prevent this, applications are strongly encouraged to record the latest :attr:`TotpMatch.counter` value that's returned by the :meth:`!TOTP.match` method.

 This value should be stored per-user in a temporary cache for at least ``period + window`` seconds.
-(This is typically 60 seconds, but for an exact value, applications may check the :attr:`TotpMatch.cache_seconds` value returned by the :meth:`!TOTP.verify` method).
+(This is typically 60 seconds, but for an exact value, applications may check the :attr:`TotpMatch.cache_seconds` value returned by the :meth:`!TOTP.match` method).

-Any subsequent calls to verify should check this cache, and pass in that value to :meth:`!TOTP.verify`'s "last_counter" parameter (or ``None`` if no value found).
+Any subsequent calls to verify should check this cache, and pass in that value to :meth:`!TOTP.match`'s "last_counter" parameter (or ``None`` if no value found).
 Doing so will ensure that tokens can only be used once, preventing replay attacks.